MarionMcG/fundamentals_data_analysis/README.md

 * Summarise the history of the box plot and situations in which it used.
 * Demonstrate the use of the box plot using data.
 * Explain any relevant terminology such as the terms quartile and percentile.
-* Compare the box plot to alternatives.
+* Compare the box plot to alternatives, highlighting some limitations of Tukey's original design.

 In this repository you will find my investigation.
 The body of my work in contained in the Jupyter notebook boxplots.ipynb; including all code, explanations and references.